itsmesanjana/git-github/README.md

 # git-github
-Learing in depth about git and github...\n Author:Sanjana Kanaki
+Learing in depth about git and github...<br>
+Author:Sanjana Kanaki